Update, Jan. 30: The World Health Organization has declared the coronavirus an international health emergency.

 Myth: I’ll need to take extra precautions to avoid catching the coronavirus.

-Fact: Right now, follow the same good hygiene habits you use to avoid catching the common cold:
+Fact: Right now, following good cleaning and hygiene habits are recommended to avoid catching COVID-19:

 - Stay home when you’re sick.

 - Cover your nose and mouth with a tissue when you cough or sneeze, and then throw the tissue in the trash.
 Alternately, cough or sneeze into your elbow to avoid putting germs on your hands that can spread to others.